kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/README.md

 Kyle Johnson

-This model has been migrated to the Amazon Web Services and now executes daily.
+This model has been migrated to Amazon Web Services and now executes daily.
 Daily model outputs can be found at https://twitter.com/kylejohnson1678

 *** TWEETS ARE NOT INVESTMENT ADVICE!
 DO NOT TRADE BASED ON THESE RECOMMENDATIONS!
 The model is a proof of concept and has not been optimized for live trading.
 These tweets are merely to show end to end functionality of the model. ***